The Pentecostal Mission

 The Pentecostal Mission (TPM), also known as Ceylon Pentecostal Mission (CPM) in Sri Lanka, New Testament Church (NTC) in the United States, Grace New Covenant Pentecostal Church in Canada and Universal Pentecostal Church (UPC) in the United Kingdom, is a Pentecostal denomination established in 1923 in Colombo, British Ceylon (now Sri Lanka).
 Its global headquarters is located in Irumbuliyur, Chennai, Tamil Nadu, India.
 The organization operates churches in over 75 countries under various names and has more than 2,000 places of worship worldwide.
 Formerly called the Ceylon Pentecostal Mission (CPM), the denomination has grown to include millions of members.

 History

 The church was founded by Paul Ramankutty, who was born to Hindu parents in Engandiyur, a village in present-day Thrissur district, Kerala, India.

-While in Ceylon, at the age of 18, he became a Christian.
+While in Ceylon, at the age of 18, he became a Christian and was baptised as an Anglican; in 1923 he and Alvin DeAlvis founded the Ceylon Pentecostal Mission in Colombo.
 Later, he felt a strong call and began to preach and share the gospel.
 In 1923 he founded the church with the name Ceylon Pentecostal Mission.

 Later, due to the Sri Lankan Civil War, all Indian assignments which were called CPM (Ceylon Pentecostal Mission) were changed to TPM (The Pentecostal Mission).
 The CPM headquarters is at Mattakkuliya in Colombo and the TPM headquarters at Chennai.
 The names are used interchangeably in many parts of the World.